-Before the rumors start and get out of control… I’m not a member of the Magic Circle.
+Before the rumours start and get out of control… I’m not a member of the Newcastle Magic Circle.
 However, there have been many times that I would have loved to have been.
 Tonight was simply about fun and entertainment, for Members of the circle and their friends.
 I’ve

 Magic and Me